ItzBlitz98/torrentflix/README.md

 A cli for searching torrent sites and watching using peerflix.

-currently supports kickass and limetorrents.
+currently supports kickass, limetorrents and extratorrent.

 ********************************************************************************